 Funding for the expansion of the Obstetrics/Gynecology Residency Program at Memorial Health University Medical Center in Savannah was initiated in FY 2009 in recognition of the need for more OB/GYN physicians.
-The GBPW provided capitation funding for two residents.
+In FY 2010, the GBPW provided capitation funding for two residents.
 (The program is increasing from 13 to 15 OB/GYN residents.)
-The capitation rate was \$17,326 per resident.
+The capitation rate was \$16,522 per resident.